13 Visualising data with ggplot2

 To draw the rectangular boxes in heat-map we will use another geometry

-and map two categorical variables with x
+namely geom_tile() and map two categorical variables with x and y

 coordinates in the Cartesian system.
 To fill the color values on the

-basis of variable mpg
+basis of variable mpg we will use fill aesthetic instead of color

-(we will understand the difference between fill
+(we will understand the difference between fill and color aesthetics

 shortly).